Matthew McConaughey once famously stated that he went without both cologne and deodorant, to the dismay of some of his costars.

 And because it is not as strong, you are free to apply as much as you want, to as many "trouble" areas (such as your feet, crotch and other areas) as you feel necessary.
 It's a lot harder and annoying to spray cologne on the bottom of your feet.

-This then leads us to our final part, which is what type of fragrance and scent works best on men.
+This then leads to the final part, which is what type of fragrance and scent works best on men.

 For men, you have a bevy of options, all depending on preference.
 Any one of these options is good, depending on your personality and environment.
 And the good thing is, all of these scents can be found in various body powders.